-“That’s all right,” Art shrugged: “Maybe I can help with finishing it.”
+“That’s all right,” Art shrugged: “Maybe I can help finishing it.”

 Paul unpacked his guitar with care, Art observed.
 Almost as if it was alive, a vulnerable baby.
 His fingers stroke along the body, like a lover caressing his muse.
-Art thought he would do that with his instrument.
+Art thought he would do that with his instrument if he had one.
 Hold on, he had an instrument, his vocal chords.
 He had to admit, he didn’t take that good care of his vocal chords with all his smoking.

 Paul was looking expectantly at Art.
 The long silence made him nervous, he needed to know if it was any good.
 A weight fell off of him when Art’s gaze met his, a smile broke through, and almost broken hearted he assured Paul: “That was beautiful.”

-Paul’s shoulders slumbed, the tension going from his shoulders and neck, a sigh escaping his mouth.
+Paul’s shoulders slumped, the tension going from his shoulders and neck, a sigh escaping his mouth.